shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 Coming back to the important discussion around consciousness.
 Now we could ask that,

-ℹ️ why isn't this indication enough for such a phenomenon enough to explain what these "nomologically dangling" ideas?
+ℹ️ why isn't this indication enough for such a phenomenon to explain what these "nomologically dangling" ideas are?
-And what exactly is the purpose of and function of consciousness? or the importance of qualia?
+And what exactly is the purpose of consciousness? or the importance of qualia?

 One answer to the questions argues that they are not merely physical, it's the nature's decision bestowed upon us with free will.
 It lets us to decide with this warning sign.
 It's more so a trade-off handed over to our free will.
 We